Dobriban-Group/locust-cluster/compute.md

   ControlPath ~/.ssh/cm/%C.compute.sock
   ProxyJump locust-login.seas.upenn.edu
 ```
 Then in VSCode just connect to locust-node9 as the host, and it will forward you to node9.
+Note that you can't access node9 until you start a job on that node!

 ## Running (embarassingly) parallel jobs